arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

         gzip -d file.gz

 *Step 4:* "*file file*" shows that the file was compressed with bzip2.
-Rename it to *file.bz2* using *mv file file.bz2*.
+Rename it to *file.bz2* using "*mv file file.bz2*".
 Then unzip it using the command:

         bzip2 -d file.bz2

 *Step 5:* "*file file*" shows that the file was compressed with gzip.
-Rename it to *file.gz* using *mv file file.gz*.
+Rename it to *file.gz* using "*mv file file.gz*".
 Then unzip it using *gzip -d file.gz*.

 *Step 6:* "*file file*" shows that the file was compressed with POSIX tar.
-Rename it to *file.tar* using *mv file file.tar*.
-Then extract it using *tar xf file.tar* to get data5.bin.
+Rename it to *file.tar* using "*mv file file.tar*".
+Then extract it using the command:

+        tar xf file.tar

+to get data5.bin.

 *Step 7:* Remove unnecessary files like data.txt and file.tar using "*rm*". "*file data5.bin*" shows that the file was compressed with POSIX tar.
 Rename it to *data5.tar* using "*mv data5.bin data5.tar*".
 Then extract it using "*tar xf data5.tar*" to get data6.bin.